raahiin21/raahiin21/README.md

 ## ⚡ My Current Goals are

-- Build a project I can call “mine” from scratch
+- Build some projects I can call “mine” from scratch
-- Trust the process, even if I don’t always see where it's going
+- Trust the process,stay consistent

 ---